Approximating optimization problems in graphs with locational uncertainty: Introduction

 It has been assumed so far that the position of the vertices are known with precision, which is often not a realistic assumption.
-In data clustering, uncertainty on the values is common, be it because of a measurement error, or because of a lack of information -- in which case the corresponding coordinate is often replaced by the full interval~\cite{masson2020cautious}.
+In data clustering, uncertainty on the values is common, be it because of a measurement error, or because of a lack of information -- in which case the corresponding coordinate is often replaced by the full interval~(\cite{masson2020cautious}).
 Similar uncertainties arise in network design or facility location because the exact location of the stations and facilities must satisfy technical requirements as well as political considerations as local officials are never happy to let their citizens face the inconvenience of heavy civil engineering.
-In this paper, we address this issue through the lenses of robust optimization and introduce for each vertex a finite set of $\nU{i}$ possible locations $\U_i\subseteq \Metric$.
-Using the notations $\uu=(u_1,\ldots,u_{|V|})$ and $\UU=\times_{i\in V}\U_i$, the general problem considered in this paper can be cast as
+In this paper, we address this issue through the lens of robust optimization, by introducing $\ROBUST{$\Pi$}$.
+An instance of \ROBUST{$\Pi$} is given by $I=(\GG,\additionalInput,\U,\drob)$ where $\GG$ and $\alpha$ are as before, $\drob$ is a distance matrix, $\U_i$ denotes the set of possible positions for node $i$, which correspond to indexes of rows/columns of the the distance matrix $\drob$, and $\UU=\times_{i\in \VV}\U_i$.
+Given this instance, the problem is to solve